Chintu Ka Birthday ZEE5 Review – A modest anti-war chamber-piece

 Related to Chintu ka Birthday – Paths Of Glory : An Anti-War Anthem

 However, the minor conflicts are punctuated by a bigger ordeal when two US soldiers enter the picture and the Tiwari family’s home.
 A nearby bombing of a car had erupted chaos before the soldiers went on looking for possible suspects.
-Both the soldier perch into the Tiwary family’s living room looking for possible out-of-place things.
+Both the soldiers perch into the Tiwary family’s living room looking for possible out-of-place things.
 The tension starts escalating once they discover that the family has been hiding Khaled in one of their rooms.
 Chintu’s birthday and the possibility of cutting the cake soon become a thing of the past.
 Survival now becomes an inward experience, in addition, to being an outward one.

-Produced by All India Backchod (AIB) under the First-Draft Production, Devanshu Kumar & Satyanshu Singh’s ‘Chintu Ka Birthday‘ is a modest film with small ambitions.
+Produced by AIB under the First-Draft Production, Devanshu Kumar & Satyanshu Singh’s ‘Chintu Ka Birthday‘ is a modest film with small ambitions.
 Shot entirely inside the Tiwary household at a shoe-string budget, the film captures the tension of war, the reality of displacement, and the existence of hope in the darkest of times.
 Seen mostly through the eye of a little child, the film investigates how the futile nature of war exhibits a paranoia that can penetrate the thickest of skulls to believe that everything is wrong even when it isn’t.

 Empathy is the most important tool that the director duo uses to keep things in check.
 In spite of the small and bigger conflicts that arise in the narrative, they keep things engaged and going.
-The restricted premise doesn’t shorten the life-span of this film because of the sheer affection Madan Tiwary as the leader of this Bihari household exhibits.
-Both, internal elements – a negative thinking mother-in-law and external elements – the entry of the US soldiers might bring down anyone’s moral, but Madan remains optimistic throughout.
+The restricted premise doesn’t shorten the lifespan of this film because of the sheer affection Madan Tiwary as the leader of this Bihari household exhibits.
+Both, internal elements – a negative thinking mother-in-law and external elements – the entry of the US soldiers might bring down anyone’s morale, but Madan remains optimistic throughout.
 This is a great metaphor that the film represents.
 That hope can bring about a change even when there is the minutest of possibilities of it happening in the first place.